-One of the new features of Voxelizer is the adaptive infill.
+One of the new features of Voxelizer is adaptive infill.

-Let’s take for example the model of these mountains which we often send to resellers and clients:
+Let’s take as an example the model of these mountains which we often send to resellers and clients:

-It is usually printed with a layer height of 0.16 mm and a light durability preset, with a 30% of infill.
+It is usually printed with a layer height of 0.16 mm and a light durability preset with a 30% infill.
 With these parameters, the total amount of filament used is 35.11m and the total printing time is 16h 01min.
-Anyway, only the flat parts of the model require this big amount of infill.
-Time to try the new adaptive one.
+In this example, however, only the flat parts of the model require this large amount of infill.
+Let’s look at the same model using adaptive infill.

-Between the durability presets, let’s select adaptive, giving it a value of 50% and click NEXT.
+In the durability presets, let’s select adaptive, giving it a value of 50% then click NEXT.

 The printing time has dropped to 8h 45min and the filament used to 17.73m.
-A saving of time and filament of 50%!
+A 50% savings of time and filament!

-If you look at the generated gcode you will notice that the adaptive infill will become denser when approaching the surface of the model, while remaining sparse towards its inside.
-With this approach we address both the problems mentioned in the beginning: having the right amount of infill only where it is needed while ensuring solidity to the model.
+If you look at the generated gcode you will notice that the adaptive infill becomes more dense when approaching the surface of the model, while remaining sparse towards its inside.
+With this approach we address both of the problems mentioned in the beginning: having the right amount of infill only where it is needed while ensuring the strength of the model.

-Instead, if you want to further increase the solidity of the model, you can activate the Line crossing option at the cost of a higher printing time and filament used.
-The horizontal and vertical infill lines will cross at each layer instead of alternating.
+If you want to further increase the strength of the model, you can activate the Line crossing option at the cost of a higher printing time and increased filament usage.
+With this setting the horizontal and vertical infill lines will cross at each layer instead of alternating.